hitarth64/hitarth64.github.io/index.md

 Hey guys, this is Hitarth.
 Welcome to my website!

 I am a graduate student at Department of ECE, University of Toronto.
-My interests are concentrated around the applications of Machine Learning and Signal Processing.

-Feel free to contact if you think that there is an opportunity available that matches my interest.
+Hoping you guys have fun time scrolling this webpage!